2023 Best Liberal Arts & Humanities Schools in Indiana

 Top 10 Best Liberal Arts / Sciences & Humanities Schools

-Our analysis found University of Notre Dame to be the best school for liberal arts / sciences and humanities students who want to pursue a degree in Indiana.
-Located in the suburb of Notre Dame, Notre Dame is a private not-for-profit school with a large student population.
+Our 2023 rankings named University of Notre Dame the best school in Indiana for liberal arts / sciences and humanities students.
+Located in the large suburb of Notre Dame, Notre Dame is a private not-for-profit college with a large student population.

 Liberal Arts / Sciences & Humanities majors at Notre Dame take out an average of $22,824 in student loans while working on their egree.

-Full Liberal Arts / Sciences & Humanities at University of Notre Dame Report
+Read full report on Liberal Arts / Sciences & Humanities at University of Notre Dame

 You’ll be in good company if you decide to attend Vincennes University.
 It ranked #2 on our 2023 Best Liberal Arts & Humanities Schools in Indiana list.
 Vincennes University is a fairly large public school located in the remote town of Vincennes.